 Mergers and acquisitions are the ways in which businesses get combined.
-They can be little intricate to understand all the legal and tax issues surrounding the deals.
+They can be a little intricate to understand all the legal and tax issues surrounding the deals.
 Mergers and acquisitions are two different business combinations, although they are thought of as a generic term.
-Let us look at the types of mergers and acquisitions, the ways the companies can do business combinations.
+Let us look at the types of mergers and acquisitions and the ways the companies can do business combinations.

 Definition of Merger